kilimanj4r0/movie-recsys/report/README.md

 ## Model Implementation

-I implemented 5-fold cross-validation on the `u1-u5` dataset splits to choose the best model.
+I implemented 5-fold cross-validation on the `u1-u5` dataset splits to choose the best model ([notebook](/notebooks/2.1-train-cross-val.ipynb)).
 The choosing criteria was Root Mean Squared Error (RMSE) between predicted and test rating score.
 I have used implementation of the following models in RecTools:
 - `PureSVDModel` (utilizes Singular Value Decomposition for matrix factorization to recommend top-k items)
 - `ImplicitALSWrapperModel` (the wrapper of `AlternatingLeastSquares` collaborative filtering model using implicit feedback, recommending top-k items) with `10` sized factors vector for `K=10`
 - `LightFMWrapperModel` (the wrapper of `LightFM` hybrid model combining collaborative and content-based signals to recommend top-k items) with `10` sized factors vector for `K=10`